 Despite the huge market share of Microsoft, not everyone has them installed on their devices.
 If you send your resume as a DOC or DOCX from Microsoft Word and the hiring manager doesn’t have Microsoft Office installed, they’ll either have to get a reader or plugin for their particular setup, upload it to Google Docs or opt not to look at it altogether (most just choose this last option!).

-With PDF files, however, a huge variety of browsers, email programs, and image viewers can open PDFs, including popular ones such as Google Chrome, Mozilla Firefox, Apple Mail, Outlook, and Adobe Acrobat Reader, meaning hiring managers will be able to open them without any issues.
+With PDF files, however, a wide range of browsers, email programs, and image viewers can open PDFs, including popular ones such as Google Chrome, Mozilla Firefox, Apple Mail, Outlook, and Adobe Acrobat Reader, meaning hiring managers will be able to open them without any issues.

 PDFs generated by Word, Google Docs or most word processing tools are completely readable by Applicant Tracking Systems.
 By submitting your resume in the PDF file format, you’ll make it possible for ATS to read and process the file and the font without issues.

-To check if your resume can be read by these systems, open it in Chrome, Preview or Adobe Acrobat Reader and see if you can highlight/select the text.
+To check if your resume can be read by these systems, open it in Chrome, Preview, or Adobe Acrobat Reader and see if you can highlight/select the text.
 If you can highlight text, ATS will be able to read your resume.
 If you can’t highlight text, ATS will likely not be able to read your resume.

 Find out if you’ve chosen the right file format for your resume by uploading it to the tool below — it’ll let you know if your resume is readable by Applicant Tracking Systems and provide tips on how to improve your resume.